Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: INTRODUCTION

 The nuclear industry operates under a stringent regulatory and safety culture in which every component and decision-making tool must be transparent, auditable, and verifiable \cite{iaea_insag4}.
 Foundational principles, such as defense-in-depth, which requires multiple independent layers of protection, and As Low As Reasonably Achievable, which mandates minimizing all risks \cite{nrc_alara}, demand a high level of assurance for any new technology introduced into plant operations.
 Recent advances in Large Language Models (LLMs), built upon the Transformer architecture \cite{vaswani2017attention}, offer the potential for knowledge management and operational support \cite{brown2020language, touvron2023llama}.
 However, their deployment in safety-critical environments faces a fundamental barrier: the black-box nature of their reasoning processes, which is in conflict with the industry's core safety principles.

 The deployment of software in safety-critical systems within a nuclear power plant must adhere to stringent quality assurance (QA) requirements, which is fundamentally different from its use in non-critical applications.
 In the United States (U.S.), regulations such as 10 CFR 50, Appendix B, mandate a documented design basis, comprehensive testing, and full traceability of a system's logic and behavior \cite{cfr_10_50_b}.
 This regulatory framework presents a significant challenge for advanced artificial intelligence (AI) and LLMs.
 The inherent black-box nature of these models makes it difficult, if not impossible, to verify the internal reasoning path an LLM took to arrive at a recommendation, conflicting with QA standards.
 This has largely limited AI deployment in nuclear facilities for non-safety roles.
 Therefore, a new paradigm focusing on internal transparency is required to bridge the gap between the capabilities of modern AI and the safety standards of the nuclear industry.
+Accordingly, any plant-facing AI must provide traceable, auditable links from external requirements and source documents to its internal computations and final outputs.

+The integration of advanced digital systems into nuclear operations is an ongoing effort in the industry.
+Recent work ranges from the modernization of instrumentation and control systems \cite{naser2003modernizing} to the application of LLMs for transient identification \cite{qi2024multimodal} and simulator assistance \cite{lee2025net}.
+However, these applications do not resolve the inherent black-box nature of the models.
+In parallel, foundational safety principles have remained a constant focus, with studies addressing human factors considerations for AI applications in nuclear plants \cite{mohon2024human, nureg_0711}, software quality assurance for nuclear computational tools \cite{williamson2021bison}, and the need for robust fault diagnosis frameworks \cite{qi2023fault}.
+These studies established the importance of verification and validation (V\&V) processes for safety-critical nuclear software systems, underscoring the need for interpretable AI methods in nuclear applications.